InDiCo

 Project InDiCo

 InDiCo The main aim of the Erasmus+ funded project InDiCo is to increase the inclusion of people with learning difficulties into the digital age.
-Linkedin Contact See text in Spanish Background The European Commission’s goal is for 80% of 16- to 74-year-old EU citizens to have at least basi...
+Digital Skills for Inclusive Employment: Lessons Learned from the European INDICO Project In-person and Online ...

 Project Micelio